Requirements and How to Apply

 10. Send all of your application materials to the address below:

 E-mail: [email protected]

 Once our office received all of your application documents, your credentials will be evaluated and if admissible you will be sent a letter of admission and a Form I-20.

-If you are not able to attend the semester for which you have applied, please contact the Coordinator of International Recruitment ([email protected]) to make the change in your application.
+If you are not able to attend the semester for which you have applied, please contact the Director of International Enrollment Services ([email protected]) to make the change in your application.